Human rights defenders

 "During Shelter City, I was treated with respect and dignity for the first time ever in my life.
 I learned what real human rights are, human rights as a lifestyle.
 I gained knowledge and power and am now passing it on."

-Dalit rights activist from India
+Dalit rights defender from India

 "I have gained new energy and am now better prepared.
 Shelter City has shown me that it is better to be silent for a while, than to have to keep silent forever."